turingschool-examples/frontend-mod-1-prework/day_2/day2_exercises.md

    sans-serif: straight ends to letters, cleaner looking
    monospace: all letters take up the same width.
 Good for coding
 9. Pixels, Percentages, EMS

+Please view in RAW I don't know how to change the links.